-Additionally, current liabilities included \$0.9 million of deferred revenue, which arises from the sale of subscription-based products and services that many customers pay for in advance.
+As of December 31, 2023, our current liabilities exceeded our current assets because current liabilities include a significant amount of deferred revenue, which arises from the sale of subscription-based products and services that many customers pay for in advance.
 The cash received from these advance payments is used to currently fund the operating, investing and financing activities of our business.
 However, for accounting purposes, these advance payments must be deferred and recognized over the term of the subscription.
-As such, we typically reflect a negative working capital position in our consolidated statement of financial position.
+As such, we reflect a negative working capital position in our consolidated statement of financial position.
 In the ordinary course of business, deferred revenue does not represent a cash obligation, but rather an obligation to perform services or deliver products, and therefore when we are in that situation, we do not believe it is indicative of a liquidity issue, but rather an outcome of the required accounting for our business model.